fadliamaulana/portfolio/README.md

 # Portfolio System Analyst & Quality Assurance

-Hi, I'm Fadli Ahmad Maulana, a Software Documentation Engineer with 4+ years of experience, specializing in technical documentation and quality assurance.
-Skilled in creating and managing technical documents, designing API contracts, and mapping databases to support development.
-Experienced in manual QA testing, including test case creation, execution, and bug tracking.
-In Quality Assurance, I have hands-on experience in manual and API testing, including test case creation, execution, defect tracking, and reporting.
-I conduct API testing using Postman, validate system functionality, and collaborate with development teams to ensure software quality and seamless integration.
+Hi, I'm Fadli Ahmad Maulana, I have 4 years of experience as a Software Documentation Engineer at PT Telkom Indonesia, where I was involved in key projects such as Vaksinasi dan PeduliLindungi, Scalable Codebase, and OneData USU.
+Prior to that, I worked as a System Analyst for 1 year and 7 months in an IT consulting firm specializing in hospital management systems.
+My expertise lies in technical documentation, system analysis, quality assurance and ensuring high-quality software solutions through meticulous documentation and collaboration with cross-functional teams.

 ## Skills
 - System Analysis (Requirement Gathering, ERD, UML, Technical Documentation)